JeodC/PortMaster-Solarus/README.md

 # Solarus for PortMaster
 ## Introduction
 The Solarus RPG game engine set up to run with PortMaster.
 Many retro handheld firmwares have Solarus built in, but some do not.
 Further, built-in Solarus is at the mercy of provided firmware libraries and joystick configs.
-By running Solarus through PortMaster, we can provide additional libraries as needed and customize controls via GPtoKeyB.
+By running Solarus through PortMaster, we can provide additional libraries as needed and customize controls via GPtoKeyB (Gamepad to Keyboard emulation).

 ## Usage
 Unzip to ports folder.
 Scripts provided are an example, and an easy template.
 For different games, one only needs to change the `$GAME` variable.
 Games (the `.solarus` files) need to be downloaded separately and added to the `solarus/games` folder.